 Testimonials on Your Website

-Feature detailed testimonials from real customers with:
+Use detailed testimonials from real customers:

-- Full name (with permission)
+- Full name

-- Photo if possible
+- Photo

-- Specific results or benefits
+- Specific results

-- Location (Houston, Katy, Sugar Land—wherever they’re from)
+- Location (Houston, Katy, Sugar Land)

-“John Smith, Houston” is more credible than “J.S.”
+“John Smith, Houston” beats “J.S.” every time.

 Case Studies and Portfolio